cdktf/cdktf-provider-azurerm/docs/logicAppStandard.java.md

 - *Type:* java.lang.String

+The name which should be used for this `ip_restriction`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.39.0/docs/resources/logic_app_standard#name LogicAppStandard#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.40.0/docs/resources/logic_app_standard#name LogicAppStandard#name}

 ---